 3. Role of the Board

-3.1 The Board is responsible for the stewardship of SEB’s business and affairs on behalf of its shareholders with a view to enhance long term shareholder value and investor interest while taking into account the interests of other stakeholders and maintaining high standards of transparency, accountability and integrity.
+3.1 The Board is responsible for the stewardship of SEB’s business and affairs on behalf of its shareholders with a view to enhance long term investor interest and shareholder value while taking into account the interests of other stakeholders and maintaining high standards of transparency, accountability and integrity, as well as keeping informed on the sustainability issues relevant to the company and its business, including climate-related risks and opportunities.

 3.2 The Board reserves a formal schedule of matters for its decision to ensure that the direction and control of the Company is firmly in its hands.
 These matters include: